Why Prince George's County needs more wireless infrastructure.

 Where we're installing small cells.

-Since small cells often are inconspicuously installed on right of way infrastructure like street signs, utility poles and streetlights, they blend into their surroundings and preserve the aesthetics of their environment.
-Working in partnership with city staff, we plan to enable improved wireless carrier service while keeping Prince George's County’s character intact.
+Small cells are installed in the right of way, often on infrastructure like street signs, utility poles and streetlights.
+You may have walked by them before without noticing them.
+Working in partnership with city staff, we plan to enable improved wireless provider service while keeping Prince George's County's character intact.

 The map above shows proposed areas of activity in Prince George's County.